 The winning solution was Smart PD, a low-cost, continuous, on-line partial discharge monitoring system for medium- (MV) & high-voltage (HV) switchgears and transformers using piezoelectric sensors (diaphragms).
 Smart PD is based on Acoustic Emission and uses low-cost piezoelectric sensors for partial discharges identification.

-Smart PD is a sister company of Polish AE Steel, a high-tech startup founded to develop acoustic emission (AT) technology.
+Smart PD is a sister company of Polish AE Steel External link, opens in new window., a high-tech startup founded to develop acoustic emission (AT) technology.

 The selected project will be developed in collaboration with the technical specialists from the Iberdrola Networks area.